Understanding neurodevelopment, particularly in relation to thyroid function in preterm infants

 - Delahunty C, Falconer S, Hume R, Jackson L, Midgley P, Mirfield M, Ogston S, Perra O, Simpson J, Watson J, Willatts P, Williams FLR and the Scottish Preterm Thyroid Group.
 Levels of neonatal thyroid hormone in preterm infants and neurodevelopmental outcome at 5½ years: Millennium cohort study.
 J Clin Endocrinol Metab 2010;95:4898-4908

-All of our courses are accredited under the Scottish Credit Qualification Framework.
+All of the courses are accredited under the Scottish Credit Qualification Framework.

-Dr Williams is the course Director for the Master of Public Health (MPH) and the Co-Director of the Master of Public Health (Palliative Care Research); module leader for applied epidemiology, preparation for the dissertation, and the dissertation module; and supervises dissertations.
+Between 1996 to 2016 Dr Williams was the course Director for the Master of Public Health (MPH); module leader for applied epidemiology, preparation for the dissertation, and the dissertation module; and supervised dissertations.
 From 2009-2013 she was one of the external examiners for the MPH, University of Glasgow

 Adel Dairi (2000) Co-supervision with Charles Florey; PhD Title “Low back pain in nurses in Bahrain”